 (e) Self-Employment Tax.
-Individuals are subject to a self-employment tax on self-employment income.592 The tax rate aggregates up to 13.3% and consists of (i) a 10.40% social security equivalent tax on self-employment income up to a 2011 contribution base of \$106,800 (adjusted annually for inflation), plus (ii) a 2.9% Medicare tax on all self-employment income (there is no ceiling).593 An individual's wage income is applied against the contribution base.594 Self-employment income generally means an individual's net earnings from the individual's trade or business.595 An individual's self-employment income includes his distributive share of the trade or business income from a partnership of which he is a partner (including an LLC classified as a partnership for federal income tax purposes), subject to the exception that a limited partner's distributive share of income or loss from a limited partnership generally will not be included in his net income from self employment.596
+Individuals are subject to a selfemployment tax on self-employment income.598 The tax rate aggregates up to 13.3% and consists of (i) a 10.40% social security equivalent tax on self-employment income up to a 2012 contribution base of \$110,100 (adjusted annually for inflation), plus (ii) a 2.9% Medicare tax on all self-employment income (there is no ceiling).599 The Social Security equivalent rate will increase to 12.40% beginning with wages earned on or after January 1, 2013 pursuant to the terms of the 2012 Middle Class Tax Relief Act, which would result in an aggregate rate of 15.3%.
+An individual's wage income is applied against the contribution base.600 Selfemployment income generally means an individual's net earnings from the individual's trade or business.601 An individual's self-employment income includes his distributive share of the trade or business income from a partnership of which he is a partner (including an LLC classified as a partnership for federal income tax purposes), subject to the exception that a limited partner's distributive share of income or loss from a limited partnership generally will not be included in his net income from self employment.602